hit2hat/hit2hat/README.md

 # Stepan Novozhilov [Hit2Hat]
-Have fun with my open source projects below ❤️

-## About me
 **I'm a 23 y.o. full-stack dev & UI/UX designer from Yaroslavl, Russia.**

-Right now I’m building stuff at my own IT company — Aeternus Capital , focused on custom software development and outsourcing solutions.
+Right now I’m building stuff at my own IT company — [Aeternus Capital](https://github.com/aeternus-capital), focused on custom software development and outsourcing solutions.
 We help businesses bring ideas to life with code.

 I've been coding since I was a teen and now work with big players like **VK, Sber, Mail.ru, Delivery Club**, and others.